-Memorial’s Heart and Vascular Center has the expertise and superior technology to provide advanced interventional procedures for accurate diagnosis of heart disease.
+CHI Memorial’s Guerry Heart and Vascular Center has the expertise and superior technology to provide advanced interventional procedures for accurate diagnosis of heart disease.
 Often doctors can restore blood flow to threatened heart tissues without surgery.
-Memorial Hospital has five cardiac catheterization laboratories, two electrophysiology laboratories, and one tilt room for specialized cardiac testing and interventional procedures.
+CHI Memorial has five cardiac catheterization laboratories, two electrophysiology laboratories, and one tilt room for specialized cardiac testing and interventional procedures.

 Arteriogram or Heart Catheterization

 Arteriograms provide a road map of arteries to determine and pinpoint the location of abnormalities or blockages in the blood flow.
 A catheter is threaded through a blood vessel into the heart, dye is injected into the catheter, and the doctor can see the blood flowing through the vessels and determine the best possible treatment.
-Heart catheterization is available at Memorial Hospital.
+Heart catheterization is available at CHI Memorial.

-Click here to view a virtual tour of one of our five catherterization labs.
+Click here to view a virtual tour of one of our catherterization labs.

 Electrophysiology (EP) Study

 These studies are used to evaluate abnormal or irregular heart rhythms.
 Your cardiologist may request an EP study if you have dizziness, fainting, heart fluttering sensations or lightheadedness.
 Catheters are advanced through the vessels to the heart to locate the tissue that is causing the irregular rhythm and remove it.
-Electrophysiology studies are available at Memorial Hospital.
+Electrophysiology studies are available at CHI Memorial.